 At its Adobe MAX event, the creative software giant looked to a mobile-first, influencer-driven future

-The annual celebration of all things Adobe gathered creatives in Los Angeles in early November.
-There are usually a few famous faces at Adobe MAX, but this year featured a busload of them, including Dave Grohl, M. Night Shyamalan, photographer David LaChapelle and artist Shantell Martin giving insights into their creative processes, with teen singer/songwriter Billie Eilish and designer Takashi Murakami interviewed about the future of mobile creativity.
+The annual celebration of all things Adobe gathered creatives in Los Angeles, in early November 2019.
+There are usually a few famous faces at Adobe MAX, but this year featured a busload of them, including Dave Grohl, M. Night Shyamalan, photographer David LaChapelle and artist Shantell Martin.
+All gave insights into their creative processes, with teen singer/songwriter Billie Eilish and designer Takashi Murakami interviewed about the future of mobile creativity.

-After declaring at Adobe MAX a year ago that Photoshop would come to iPad, Adobe has finally made good on the promise.
-In the meantime, Adobe’s competitors have continued to roll out tablet versions of their own desktop image-editing tools – there are many fans of Procreate, Pixelmator and Affinity Photo for iPad.
-There are also tools like Astropad or Duet, apps that allow you to use an iPad and Apple Pencil to draw directly into the desktop versions of creative tools.
+After declaring at Adobe MAX a year previously that Photoshop would come to iPad, Adobe has finally made good on the promise.
+In the meantime, Adobe’s competitors have continued to roll out tablet versions of their own desktop image-editing tools.
+There are now many fans of Procreate, Pixelmator and Affinity Photo for iPad.
+Apps such as Astropad or Duet, which allow you to use an iPad and Apple Pencil to draw directly into the desktop versions of creative tools, are also available.
 But Photoshop is still an iconic product and the new iPad version has been eagerly, breathlessly awaited.

 Adobe is applying deep learning across the board

-Released at MAX 2019, this version of Photoshop on the iPad is aimed primarily at masking, retouching and compositing – but offers a ‘subset’ of tools and layers (with options for both) that closely resemble the desktop version, with the added versatility of touchscreen and support for Apple Pencil.
-It uses gestures to zoom and pan around an image and allows you to work with full-size PSDs with layers intact.
+Released at MAX 2019, this version of Photoshop on the iPad is aimed primarily at masking, retouching and compositing.
+It also offers a ‘subset’ of tools and layers (with options for both) that closely resemble the desktop version, with the added versatility of touchscreen and support for Apple Pencil.
+Gestures enable users to zoom and pan around an image and allows you to work with full-size PSDs with layers intact.
 It works smoothly with the familiar Adobe interface – albeit a smaller one (buy the biggest iPad Pro you can afford as the icons can be a little small).

 However, the reception has been mixed – the initial response on the App Store was poor, excruciatingly so.
 Many reviewers seem to be outraged by what they see as an underwhelming product, especially after waiting a year for its release.
 Photoshop on the iPad does have its fans, including those who are not just ‘mobile-first’ but ‘mobile-only’, or find the full-blown Photoshop too complicated.
 Adobe emphasised that this was a v1 and that users should expect more in the future.

-The reactions are similar to the response to the release of Apple’s Final Cut Pro, when the company ‘reimagined’ its stalwart NLE and produced industry-wide howls of anguish.
+The reactions are similar to the response the release of Apple’s Final Cut Pro received, when the company ‘reimagined’ its stalwart NLE to industry-wide howls of anguish.
 It remains to be seen if Adobe will continue to target a new, mobile-first market (very probably) or play to the old guard with the next update.

 Adobe Aero was probably the most intriguing new app introduced at MAX.
 Aero allows users to author and manipulate AR content on the same device used to view it, such as the iPad Pro.
 The AR assets might be created in applications like After Effects or downloaded from stock libraries, but they can be manipulated for AR scenes using normal touchscreen gestures, including applying animation.
 Aero adds interaction through a Behaviour Builder and also lets you export or share the AR content directly from the mobile app.
 Expect great things, or at least a lot more AR in your social media feed.